The 5 best cars for people with disabilities in 2025

 A comfortable car for both driver and passenger

-The Ford C-Max is a great choice for passengers using swivel seats or a Carony-type wheelchair.
-A wide and high door gives you plenty of room to comfortably use a seat lift.
+The Volkswagen Touran is a great choice for passengers using swivel seats or a Carony-type wheelchair.
+A wide and high door gives you plenty of room to comfortably use a car seat lift, like the Turny® Evo.
 The ample luggage compartment has room for large wheelchairs and even some mobility scooters.

 Price point: $$$